Twyford Church of England High School: House system

 Each pupil is a member of one of the seven schools houses at Twyford.
 House representatives meet at a council to represent the views of students in each house and year.

-Houses are named after famous cathedrals or abbeys in England and each is associated with a colour.
+Houses are named after famous cathedrals or abbeys in England or Cornwall and each is associated with a colour.

 The initial of each House joins to create the full name of the school (TWYFORD CE HIGH SCHOOL), with 'O' being excluded for historical reasons.